nvidia.com

 • Validates and preprocesses requests

-Customizing Your Deployment#
+Customizing Your Deployment #

 Example structure:

-apiVersion: nvidia.com/v1alpha1 kind: DynamoGraphDeployment metadata: name: my-llm spec: services: Frontend: dynamoNamespace: my-llm componentType: frontend replicas: 1 extraPodSpec: mainContainer: image: your-image VllmDecodeWorker: # or SGLangDecodeWorker, TrtllmDecodeWorker dynamoNamespace: dynamo-dev componentType: worker replicas: 1 envFromSecret: hf-token-secret # for HuggingFace models resources: limits: gpu: "1" extraPodSpec: mainContainer: image: your-image command: ["/bin/sh", "-c"] args:
+apiVersion: nvidia.com/v1alpha1 kind: DynamoGraphDeployment metadata: name: my-llm spec: services: Frontend: dynamoNamespace: my-llm componentType: frontend replicas: 1 extraPodSpec: mainContainer: image: your-image VllmDecodeWorker: # or SGLangDecodeWorker, TrtllmDecodeWorker dynamoNamespace: dynamo-dev componentType: worker replicas: 1 envFromSecret: hf-token-secret # for HuggingFace models resources: limits: gpu: "1" extraPodSpec: mainContainer: image: your-image command: ["/bin/sh", "-c"] args: - python3 -m dynamo.vllm --model YOUR_MODEL [--your-flags]

 Worker command examples per backend: